-Reverse Okeetee, Amelanistic Okeetee, Albino Okeetee (\$35-55)
+Reverse Okeetee, Amelanistic Okeetee, Albino Okeetee (\$40-50)

 The use of the name "Okeetee" with this morph does not imply the Okeetee locality, just a look.
 A stereotypical Okeetee corn has bold borders on bright colors.
 The amelanistic version still has the bright orange ground color and red saddles, but the wide black borders have been "reversed" to white.
-These are often bred mainly for the thickest possible white borders, with the ground color being secondary in importance.
-No cornsnake can be het for Okeetee, and likewise, amelanistic cornsnakes cannot be het for reverse Okeetee.